henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 A periodic subscription uses a timer in order to emit an Update Record in the context of a YANG Subscription.
-This type of Subscription Characteristic is intended to be used if Data Node Values change rapidly or continuously.
+This type of Subscription Characteristic is intended to be used if Data Node Values change with a regular, predicable cadence.
 A typically example of Data Node Values that benefit from this type of Subscription Characteristic is used are PDU Counters.